rspamd/rspamd.com/doc/modules/ratelimit.md

 To demonstrate dynamic multipliers, here is a sample graph that shows how burst multiplier depends on number of ham (x > 0) and spam (x < 0) messages being received:

 <img class="img-responsive" width="75%" src="{{ site.baseurl }}/img/ratelimit.png">

-Rspamd uses either selector or some predefined ratelimit:

-- `bounce_to`: limit bounces per recipient
-- `bounce_to_ip`: limit bounces per recipient per ip
-- `to`: limit per recipient
-- `to_ip`: limit per pair of recipient and sender's IP address
-- `to_ip_from`: limit per triplet: recipient, sender's envelope from and sender's IP
-- `user`: limit per authenticated user (useful for outbound limits)

 For bounce messages there are special buckets that lack `from` component and have more restricted limits.
 Rspamd treats the following senders as bounce senders: